mardikar/mardikar.github.io/_posts/2020-07-20-amazon-interview-experience.md

 &nbsp;

-After almost 10 days, I got a call from HR for next set of interviews.\
+After almost 10 days, I got a call from HR for next set of interviews.<br>
-I had another weeks time to prepare for these rounds.\
+I had another weeks time to prepare for these rounds.<br>
 I was explicitly told that these will be design rounds.

 ## **Round 5 - System Design**